shannonhall22/movies_association_hw/README.md

 First, make sure a user can go to a movie's show page and see the name of it's associated director.
 There are many ways to do this - see if you can find the most elegant.

 Next, if you are ready for a challenge, get a list of associated movies to display on a director's show page.
 You'll need to learn about the `.where` method in Rails.

+## Part 3: Instance methods

+There are comments in the movies show page, the movie's index page and the director's show page indicating code you should extract into instance methods.
+Each comment begins with the phrase "TODO"